+Column Description

-Column Description Internal ID Internal ID of the interface.
+Internal ID Internal ID of the interface.
 The internal ID is a unique ID for every object, that the MWTM assigns for its own internal use.
-The ID can also be useful to TAC when troubleshooting problems.
+The ID can also be useful when the TAC is debugging problems.

 Name Name of the interface.
 The node specifies the name of the interface.

 Node Name of the node with the interface.

 Interface Type Type of interface.

-Send Speed Interface send speed in bits per second.
+Column Description Send Speed Interface send speed in bits per second.
 Receive Speed Interface receive speed in bits per second.
 Interface Index Unique numeric identifier of the interface.
 This identifier appears in the interface table (ifTable).

-Column Description Maximum Packet Size The maximum packet size that traverses the interface in bytes.
+Maximum Packet Size The maximum packet size that traverses the interface in bytes.
 Physical Address The physical address of the interface.
-If a physical address does not apply to the interface, N/A appears in the table cell.
+If a physical address does not apply to the interface, $N/A$ appears in the table cell.
 Ignored Indicates whether to include the interface when aggregating and displaying MWTM status information: • Uncheck the check box to include the interface.
-This is the default setting.
-Check the check box to exclude the interface.
-Users with authentication level Network Operator (level 3) and higher can edit this field.
-Users with authentication level Power User (level 2) and higher can edit the Unignore field.
+This is the default setting. • Check the check box to exclude the interface.
+Users with authentication level Power User (level 2) and higher can edit this field.
 Notes Indicates whether a note is associated with the interface.
 Events (MWTM client only) Indicates whether the interface has received any events.
 If the interface has received an event, an icon appears in the table cell.
 Clicking the icon clears the event and takes you to the Recent Events tab for the interface.
 Last Status Change Date and time that the status of the interface last changed.
 Severity Indicates the alarm severity for the chosen interface.
 The severity can be Critical, Major, Minor, Warning, Informational, Indeterminate, Unmanaged, or Normal.
 See Managing Alarms and Events, page 9-1 for more information.
 Status Current status of the interface.
-Possible values are: Active Down Inactive Shutdown Unknown warning Warning For detailed definitions of each status, see Status Definitions for RAN-O Interfaces and Virtual Circuits, page E-8.
+Possible values are: Active 🔮 Down 🥶 Inactive 🥶 Shutdown 🔮 Unknown 🍚 Warning For detailed definitions of each status, see Status Definitions for RAN-O Interfaces, page E-8.
 Admin Status Desired state of the interface: • Up • Down • Testing • Shutdown For detailed definitions of each status, see Admin Status, page E-8.

-Column Description Operational Status Current operational state of the interface: • Up • Down • Testing • Unknown • Dormant Not present Lower layer down For detailed definitions of each status, see Operational Status, page E-8.
+Column Description Operational Status Current operational state of the interface: • Up • Down • Testing • Unknown • Dormant • Not present • Lower layer down For detailed definitions of each status, see Operational Status, page E-8.
 Status Reason Reason for the current status of the interface.
 For a full list of possible reasons, see the stateReasons.html file.
-If you installed the MWTM in: • The default directory, /opt, then the file is located at /opt/CSCOsgm/apache/share/htdocs/eventHelp directory. • A different directory, then the help directory and file are located in that directory.
+If you installed the MWTM in: • The default directory, /opt , then the file is located at /opt/CSCOsgm/apache/share/htdocs/eventHelp directory. • A different directory, then the help directory and file are located in that directory.
 If the cell is too small to show all of the status reason, place the cursor over the cell to see the full text in a tooltip.
-The status reasons are listed in order of decreasing magnitude.
-If two or more reasons apply, the reason of greatest magnitude appears first.
+Status Reason The status reasons are listed in order of decreasing magnitude.
+If two or more (continued) reasons apply, the reason of greatest magnitude appears first.
 If the status reason is Unsupported Configuration, correct the configuration and enter the mwtm cleandiscover command to delete all current network data and begin a discovery of the network.
 If the status reason remains Unsupported Configuration, enter the mwtm clean command to restore the MWTM server to a state that would exist after a new installation of the MWTM, excluding the log files, which the MWTM retains.
 To also remove the log files, enter the mwtm cleanall command.
 For more information on the use of these commands, see Appendix B, "Command Reference."